sleighter/piled/README.md

 The Pi's GPIO cannot directly power leds, a driver board is required.
 [This Adafruit tutorial](https://learn.adafruit.com/rgb-led-strips/usage) provides a good basic design for powering led strip lights.

 # Other Components
-*rgbcolor.js* - http://www.phpied.com/rgb-color-parser-in-javascript/ - Converts css colors and hex codes to easy-to-use `{r:0, g:0, b:0}` objects. - Converted to a node module and included in this repo.
+[*rgbcolor.js*](http://www.phpied.com/rgb-color-parser-in-javascript/) - Converts css colors and hex codes to easy-to-use `{r:0, g:0, b:0}` objects. - Converted to a node module and included in this repo.

-*pi-blaster.js* - https://github.com/sarfata/pi-blaster - Adds PWM to all the Pi's GPIO, allowing us to vary LED intensity
+[*pi-blaster.js*](https://github.com/sarfata/pi-blaster) - Adds PWM to all the Pi's GPIO, allowing us to vary LED intensity

+[*color-transition.js*](http://akinuri.com/exps/color-transition/) - Algorithms for smooth color transitions